Love Jones (film): Reception

-On Rotten Tomatoes, the film holds an 80% approval rating based on reviews from 20 critics, with an average rating of 6.7/10.
+On Rotten Tomatoes, the film holds a 76% approval rating based on reviews from 29 critics, with an average rating of 6.7/10.
+The consensus summarizes: "An endearing romance that puts a fairly fresh perspective on familiar framework, Love Jones is worth falling for."
 On Metacritic it has a score of 65% based on reviews from 22 critics.
 Audiences surveyed by CinemaScore gave the film a grade "A" on scale of A to F.

 Roger Ebert gave the film a score of three out of four stars, and expressed the view that "There is also a bow to the unconventional in the ending of his film.
 Many love stories contrive to get their characters together at the end.
 This one contrives, not to keep them apart, but to bring them to a bittersweet awareness that is above simple love.
 Some audience members would probably prefer a romantic embrace in the sunset, as the music swells.
 But Love Jones is too smart for that."
 He also noted on the acting: "It's hard to believe that Tate--so smooth, literate and attractive here--played the savage killer O-Dog in Menace II Society.
 Nia Long was Brandi, one of the girl friends, in Boyz n the Hood.
 Love Jones extends their range, to put it mildly".

 James Berardinelli, writing for ReelReviews, also awarded the film three out of four stars, writing that "There are several reasons why this film works better than the common, garden-variety love story.
 To begin with, the setting and texture are much different than that of most mainstream romances.
 The culture, in which post-college African Americans mingle while pursuing careers and relationships, represents a significant change from what we're used to.
 The Sanctuary, the intimate Chicago nightclub where Darius and Nina meet, is rich in its eclectic, bluesy atmosphere.
 And Love Jones's dialogue is rarely trite.
 When the characters open their mouths, it usually is because they have something intelligent to say, not because they're trying to fill up dead air with meaningless words".